JUB-Yoush/personal-site/src/routes/blog/google-review.md

 Get massages, talk to someone about your mental health, Rent an E-scooter for Free (although the scooter itself was nice but the process to get and later return it was kinda cumbersome.
 Why did Fed Ex change their mind about being able to mail a scooter back, after sending one back from the SAME Fed Ex????), Get your... wisdom teeth removed?
 One of the interns I know did that American Healthcare I guess.
 Speaking of-

-## 18. I have no personal opinion on american healthcare because I didn't have to experience it
+## 18. I have no personal opinion on American healthcare because I didn't have to experience it

 And maybe that's for the best actually.